QAZIMAAZARSHAD/Movie-Streaming-Website/.github/pull_request_template.md

 #### Describe the changes you've made
 A clear and concise description of what you have done to successfully close your assigned issue.
 Any new files? or anything you feel to let us know!

+#### Deploy your changes to github page or netlify and mention deployment link:
+Add the deployment link here.

 #### Describe if there is any unusual behaviour of your code(Write `NA` if there isn't)
 A clear and concise description of it.